 - Additional PPE and protocols during first aid administration

-- Program and room capacities reduced to ensure participants can maintain 2m distance (3m for fitness programs in yellow/orange/red)
+- Program and room capacities reduced to ensure participants can maintain 2m distance

-- Programs and services instructed while maintaining 2m distance
+- Programs and services instructed while maintaining 2m distance where possible

 - Identified facility traffic flow and reduced changeroom amenities to ensure distancing in common areas